 Terms of agreement - Ongoing employment contract effective 1 July 2012.
-Base salary is \$386,000 per annum (effective 1 July 2022 and ongoing), including superannuation benefits (2021: \$292,000 plus superannuation benefits of 10%).
+Base salary is \$440,000 per annum (effective 1 July 2023 and ongoing), including superannuation benefits (2022: \$386,000 including superannuation benefits).
 Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to six months full pay.
 Notice period by the employee of six months.
 Payment of bonuses is based on a range of strategic, financial, operational, personnel, and Board-related key performance indicators.